Carson's Morning Forecast 8/8

 Plenty of sunshine, heat, and humidity for your Saturday.
-Small rain chances are back in the forecast Sunday.
+Small rain chances return Sunday.

 |County